Census

 The word is of Latin origin: during the Roman Republic, the census was a list of all adult males fit for military service.
-The modern census is essential to international comparisons of any type of statistics, and censuses collect data on many attributes of a population, not just the number of individuals.
+The modern census is essential for international comparisons of all types of statistics, and censuses collect data on many attributes of a population, not just the number of individuals.
 Censuses typically began as the only method of collecting national demographic data and are now part of a larger system of different surveys.
-Although population and citizenship estimates remain an important function of a census, including exactly the geographic distribution of the population or the agricultural population, statistics can be produced about combinations of attributes, e.g., education by age and sex in different regions.
-Current administrative data systems allow for other approaches to enumeration with the same level of detail but raise concerns about privacy and the possibility of biasing estimates.
+Although population and citizenship estimates remain an important function of a census, including the exact geographic distribution of the population or the agricultural population, statistics can be produced on combinations of attributes, e.g., education by age and sex in different regions.
+Current administrative data systems allow for other approaches to enumeration with the same level of detail but raise concerns about privacy and the possibility of biased estimates.

-A census can be contrasted with sampling in which information is obtained only from a subset of a population; typically, main population estimates are updated by such intercensal estimates.
-Modern census data are commonly used for research, business marketing, and planning, and as a baseline for designing sample surveys by providing a sampling frame such as an address register.
+A census can be contrasted with sampling, in which information is obtained only from a subset of a population.
+Typically, the main population estimates are updated through such intercensal estimates.
+Modern census data are commonly used for research, business marketing, and planning, and as well as a baseline for designing sample surveys by providing a sampling frame, such as an address register.
 Census counts are necessary to adjust samples to be representative of a population by weighting them as is common in opinion polling.
 Similarly, stratification requires knowledge of the relative sizes of different population strata, which can be derived from census enumerations.
 In some countries, the census provides the official counts used to apportion the number of elected representatives to regions (sometimes controversially – e.g., Utah v.
 Evans).
-In many cases, a carefully chosen random sample can provide more accurate information than attempts to get a population census.
+In many cases, a carefully chosen random sample can provide more accurate information than attempts to conduct a population census.